Adderall: 7 things you should know

-How it works
+1. How it works

-- Used in the treatment of Attention Deficit Hyperactivity Disorder (ADHD) and for the sleep disorder, narcolepsy.
+- Used in the treatment of Attention Deficit Hyperactivity Disorder (ADHD) to increase attention and decrease hyperactivity and impulsiveness.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: